awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    }
    ```
 **Important**
 CloudWatch Logs supports [10 resource policies per region](http://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutResourcePolicy.html)\.
-If you plan to enable slow logs for several Amazon ES domains, you should create and reuse a broader policy that includes multiple log groups to avoid reaching this limit\.
+If you plan to enable logs for several Amazon ES domains, you should create and reuse a broader policy that includes multiple log groups to avoid reaching this limit\.

 1. Choose **Enable**\.

    The status of your domain changes from **Active** to **Processing**\.
 The status must return to **Active** before log publishing is enabled\.
 This process can take up to 30 minutes\.

-After you enable log publishing, see [Setting Elasticsearch Logging Thresholds](#es-createdomain-configure-slow-logs-indices)\.
+If you enabled one of the slow logs, see [Setting Elasticsearch Logging Thresholds for Slow Logs](#es-createdomain-configure-slow-logs-indices)\.
+If you enabled only error logs, you don't need to perform any additional configuration steps\.

-### Enabling Slow Logs Publishing \(AWS CLI\)<a name="es-createdomain-configure-slow-logs-cli"></a>
+### Enabling Log Publishing \(AWS CLI\)<a name="es-createdomain-configure-slow-logs-cli"></a>

 Before you can enable log publishing, you need a CloudWatch log group\.
 If you don't already have one, you can create one using the following command: